Nocturnafd/World_explorer/README.md

 # World_explorer
-App for IOS with whichj eplore the world is amazing
+App for IOS with which eplore the world is amazing